clovos/Match3/README.md

 When starting to working on the session logic I quickly realized I needed some kind of reporting system from different parts if the game.
 I decided to implement a quick Pub/Sub messaging service that can be injected into the controllers so that the session logic could listen to events such as a successful match on the board.
 I made the messenging service into a singleton for simplicity reasons since I do not use a DI framework but I still inject it into the controller for dependency clearity and to align with the dependency inversion principle in the SOLID principles collection.

 Thinks that could be improved in future iterations:
+Add a DI framework to make code more modular.
 The board model got a hard reference to the tile models.
 This is not ideal.
 Board controller became quite heavy and would deserve some extractions.
-The code has taking testing into account even though no tests was written but it would be very easy to add a DI framework and setup test coverage on the logic and models.
+The code has taking testing into account even though no tests was written but it would be very easy to add a DI framework and setup test coverage on the logic(Controllers).

-I want to end these notes with saying, making games is amazing.
-Even just a simple game like this triggers so much excitment and I really enjoyed working on this little project..almost a little to much with the short amount of time I had.
-With that said I wish I had more time to add more juice and more fun mechanics but at the end of the day one does only have so much time.
-I hope you enjoy reviewing my test!
+Updated notes:

+This is a older project of mine which is about 2 years old.
+I still think it shows the fundamentals of writing clean code in Unity.
+The key focus points here is to make the code modular, to follow the SOLID principles, to seperate the UI, logic and data and to utilize Unitys strengths.

+Going through the project now does make me want to change a few things and I think this could be a good point of discussion for us.

+I know that I was only suppose to provide a few hundred lines of code and this project is more than that so I will mention a few folders that we can focus on:

+A way to structure a object from persistent data->UI:
+Asset/Code/Level

+A simple example of how to setup a modular service:
+Asset/Code/Messaging